Fast fashion trained us to treat clothes as disposable. Buying less can mean looking better.

 - Quality over quantity

-- True cost pricing (not exploitatively cheap)
+- True cost pricing (not cheap through exploitation)

 - Investment in pieces that last